// Remove Clearing button

 You’ll put your independent learning skills into practice as you undertake your dissertation.
 You’ll build on your knowledge and skills so far, with the guidance and support of your supervisor.

-You’ll also take one or both of ‘Reading History’ and ‘Public History II: History and Society’.
-In 'Reading History' you'll critically reflect on the discipline and your own ideas through close study of an influential work.
-In ‘Public History II: History and Society’ you’ll broaden your horizons by considering the uses and abuses of history in public life.
+You’ll take ‘Reading History’ where you'll critically reflect on the discipline and your own ideas through close study of an influential work.
+Our module on ‘Public History' is recommended to broaden your horizons by considering the uses and abuses of history in public life.

 Optional modules will deepen your knowledge through intensive small group seminar discussion of primary sources.